Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Ultimate Customization/Ability Modules/Defense Blazing.md

 Cat With A Melee Attack,

-You Lose 5 Defense For 2 Turns
+You Lose 25% Of Your Defense For 2 Turns